 ArcGIS Enterprise licensing

 ArcGIS Enterprise is licensed per user and by system capacity.
-Named users exist at two levels, providing secure access to information and content creation capabilities.
-See Organization roles and membership levels for detailed information on named users and capabilities at these two levels.
+Users are licensed based on user types, providing secure access to information and content creation capabilities.
+See User types, roles, and privileges for detailed information on user types and capabilities.

 ArcGIS Server roles